How much should a plumber cost?

-Fixed pricing is about giving you an up-front figure for your job, providing peace of mind and transparency for the job ahead.
+Fixed pricing is about giving you an up-front figure for your job, providing peace of mind and transparency for the task ahead.

-Most plumbing companies will offer this pricing structure for some of the more general plumbing jobs such as changing tap washers, hot water heater installation etc.
+Some plumbing companies will offer this pricing structure for some of the more general plumbing jobs such as changing tap washers, water heater installation etc.

-Fixed pricing is structured to cover a number of things such as the hourly rate (which will differ depending on the level and qualification of your plumber or tradesperson) materials, travel, insurances and more.
+Fixed pricing is structured to cover many things such as the hourly rate (which will differ depending on the level and qualification of your plumber or trades-person) materials, travel, insurances and more.

-Some companies will charge a call-out fee, others will charge a one hour minimum fee – these are usually built into the fixed price (beware the ‘free call-out’ offer!).
+Some companies will charge a call-out fee; others will charge a one-hour minimum fee – these are usually built into the fixed price (beware the ‘free call-out’ offer!).

-Lime Plumbing’s fixed pricing structure is zoned into three categories – Regular, Difficult and, Loyalty for our repeat customers.
+Lime Plumbing’s fixed pricing structure provides three categories – Regular, Difficult and, Loyalty for our repeat customers.

 Qualified, licensed plumbers will charge between $100 – $150 per hour depending on their level of experience (i.e. you’ll pay much higher for a Master Plumber than an apprentice plumber).

 Sounds like great money right?
 Plumbers, after all, are meant to be some of the richest trades around.

 That would probably be true if we didn’t have to pay wages, superannuation, insurances, travel, tax and more out of that hourly wage.
 Most qualified plumbers have spent five or more years working as apprentices and attending on-going training to be able to apply for and maintain their license.